The History Behind Repousse Antiques

 Where it all began

 The widespread use and practice of repoussé reached its peak in Europe during the 16th, 17th and 18th centuries.
-Today, the repoussé technique is not nearly practiced as much as it was in earlier centuries but it is still a technique that is being taught.
+Today, artisans practice the repoussé technique far less than in earlier centuries, but schools and craftsmen still teach it.

 Discovering their Meaning and Markings